 Caught up with the gold fever, he was living near the mining camp of Austin, Nevada, in 1861.
 While there, he met up with the Cyrus Price family, who were also from Calloway County, Missouri.
 When the Civil War began, the “Show-Me-State” was fighting amongst its own within its borders, the Price family escaped the turmoil.
 James soon began to see Cyrus Price’s daughter, Mary Elizabeth, who he married in about 1863.
 The couple would eventually have six children, the first of whom was born near the Reese River, Nevada, in 1864.

 Traveling from one mining camp to the other, Berry was known to have been at Reese River, Nevada; Salmon, Idaho; Bannack, Virginia City, Helena, and Butte, Montana; Los Angeles, California; and probably numerous other places.
-In 1867, the family was living in Bannack, Montana, where Mary Elizabeth gave birth to twin daughters.
+In 1867, the family lived in Bannack, Montana, where Mary Elizabeth gave birth to twin daughters.
 About six months later, Mary Elizabeth and her three children returned to Missouri without Jim.
-She obviously returned, however, as she bore a fourth child in Los Angeles in 1869.
+She returned, however, as she bore a fourth child in Los Angeles in 1869.
 However, her fifth child was born back in Mexico.

 He was buried next to his mother, who had preceded him in death only by a few hours.
 Some say that his mother died of a broken heart after finding out her son was an outlaw.
 The grave is in the Liberty Church Yard Cemetery, approximately three miles north and west of Shamrock, Missouri.

-In the spring of 1880, his widowed wife Mary Elizabeth and their children, returned to the west, settling at Benton, Montana near her family.
+In the spring of 1880, his widowed wife, Mary Elizabeth, and their children returned to the west, settling at Benton, Montana, near her family.